What Is a Thoracentesis (Pleurocentesis)?

-When mesothelioma causes fluid to build up between the two layers of the pleural lining around the lungs, it can lead to chest pain, discomfort and breathing difficulties.
+When someone has mesothelioma, it can cause fluid to build up between the two layers of tissue that cover the lungs.
+This can lead to cough, chest pain, discomfort and breathing difficulties.

-Palliative therapies for pleural mesothelioma aim to relieve painful symptoms and improve a patient’s quality of life, rather than attempting to cure the cancer.
-Removing excess pleural fluid alleviates chest pain and shortness of breath by reducing pressure on the chest and lungs and providing more space for the lungs to expand during respiration.
+Palliative therapies aim to relieve painful symptoms and improve a patient’s quality of life.
+Removing excess pleural fluid alleviates chest pain and shortness of breath.
+It reduces pressure on the chest and lungs and provides more space for the lungs to expand during respiration.

 Thoracentesis has become less common as a mesothelioma treatment compared to other procedures:

-Another option is for doctors to insert a catheter that continuously drains the pleura, so the patient does not have to undergo repeated thoracentesis procedures.
+- Another option is for doctors to insert a catheter, such as an indwelling pleural catheter, or IPC, that continuously drains the pleura so the patient does not have to undergo repeated thoracentesis procedures.